nextcloud/documentation/admin_manual/installation/source_installation.rst

 - 1 TB (VMware & VirtualBox)
 - 2 TB (VMware & VirtualBox)

-You can find all th different version `here <https://shop.hanssonit.se/product-category/virtual-machine/nextcloud-vm/>`_.
+You can find all the different version `here <https://shop.hanssonit.se/product-category/virtual-machine/nextcloud-vm/>`_.

 For complete instructions and downloads see: